State, Federal Policies Increase Virtual Access to Behavioral Health Care

 ASTHO will continue to monitor trends in Federal and state telebehavioral health policies and how they impact access to care.

-The development of this blog post is supported by the Health Resources and Services Administration of the U.S. Department of Health and Human Services under grant number 2 UD3OA22890-10-00.
+The development of this product is supported by the Health Resources and Services Administration of the U.S. Department of Health and Human Services under grant number 2 UD3OA22890-10-00.
 Information, content, and conclusions will be those of the author and should not be construed as the official position or policy of, nor should any endorsements be inferred by HRSA, HHS, or the U.S. Government.